Super Monkey Ball: Banana Blitz

-Super Monkey Ball: Banana Blitz is a platform game, the seventh title in the Super Monkey Ball series, following Super Monkey Ball Adventure.
+Super Monkey Ball: Banana Blitz is a platform game developed and published by Sega, the seventh title in the Super Monkey Ball series, following Super Monkey Ball Adventure.
 It was released as a launch title for the Wii system on November 19, 2006, in North America, December 7 in Australia and December 8 in Europe.

-An HD remake, Super Monkey Ball: Banana Blitz HD, was released worldwide on October 29, 2019, for the Nintendo Switch, PlayStation 4, and Xbox One, and in December for Microsoft Windows via Steam.
+An HD remake, Super Monkey Ball: Banana Blitz HD, was released worldwide on October 29, 2019, for the Nintendo Switch, PlayStation 4 and Xbox One, and in December for Windows via Steam.
 The Nintendo Switch and PlayStation 4 versions were also released in Japan on October 31.

 Gameplay

 The game spans a total of 100 main game levels, and 50 mini-games that each use the controller in a different way (e.g. "Monkey Darts" has players simulate the action of throwing a dart using the Wii Remote) as well as the appearance of all major characters featured in past games.
 Unlike previous games in the Super Monkey Ball series, this game features eight boss battles, a feature new to the franchise.
 The Wii controller is held parallel to the ground, with the monkey character rolling based on the slope of the game world, directly corresponding with the relative tilt of the Wii controller.
-The analog stick on the Nunchuk attachment can control the camera but is entirely optional.
 For the first time in a Super Monkey Ball game, players are able to jump by quickly flicking the controller up while holding B, or by simply pressing the A button.
 The game also features character-specific abilities and stats for the puzzle stages, previously unseen in any other game in the series.